pedrojunqueira/da-100/README.md

 	- Microsoft Account
 - To use a query statement to import data use the advanced options

-- To change data source settings can be done from the PBI Menu (Home>Query>Transform Data> Data Source Stetting or from within the PowerQuery (Data Source >Data Source Stetting)
+- To change data source settings can be done from the PBI Menu (Home>Query>Transform Data> Data Source Settings or from within the PowerQuery (Data Source >Data Source Settings)

 - Importing folder and combining file (binary)
 	-  If you have multiple files that have the same schema, combine them into a single logical table